Enabling the next generation of engineered cell therapies

 Unum Therapeutics’ technology platforms are discovering treatments designed to overcome cancer’s ability to evade or suppress the immune system and potentially cure solid tumor cancers.

-Our technologies address the major scientific obstacles in T cell therapy:
+Our technologies are designed to address the major scientific obstacles in T cell therapy:

 Overcoming the difficult solid tumor microenvironment